 - The pool walls will be brushed if necessary.

-- The pool water level will be adjusted if necessary.
+- The pool water level will be checked.

 - The pool equipment area will be cleaned.

 - A “service ticket” listing all completed services and any pertinent comments will be left.

 ASP can remove the hassle that accompanies pool maintenance and cleaning.
 Enjoy your swimming pool while ASP does all the maintenance and cleaning!

 Monitoring your pool water chemistry and making the appropriate adjustments may be the most important part of pool maintenance.
 Alkalinity, pH, chlorine, and cyanuric acid are among the critical components of pool water chemistry.
 Proper pool maintenance requires checking the water chemistry weekly and making adjustments as required.
 Correctly balanced water chemistry will provide a pool with an attractive appearance that is safe to enter.
 ASP staff technicians are experts in balancing water chemistry.

 The water in your swimming pool can be classified as being either acidic, basic, or neutral.
 The pH level associated with the water in your pool is an indicator which state your pool water is in.
 The pH levels may be anywhere between 6.6 and 8.4.
 Water in the lower part of the range is considered to be acidic.
 Water in the higher part of the range is considered to be “basic.
 The neutral pH range is between 7.4 and 7.6.

 Water with a pH level less than 7.4 is classified as acidic or as “hungry water.”
 Acidic water attempts to raise its pH level to the neutral range.
 The chemical process of raising the water’s pH level involves the leaching or pulling of elements from any available source within contact of the water resulting in corrosion of those materials.